-^dNational Agency for Petroleum, Natural Gas and Biofuels (ANP), Brazil the discontinuation of technologies such as nuclear plants and weapons (which he deems hopeless) as he understands that the inevitable risks outweigh the perceived benefits.
+According to Perrow (1984), failures in complex, tightly coupled systems are inevitable, and thus the occurrence of accidents with catastrophic potential in some high-technology facilities (e.g. nuclear power and nuclear weapons) is unavoidable, constituting an expected or normal accident.
+His theory was developed after the Three Mile Island accident, a partial core meltdown occurred in a USA nuclear power plant in 1979 which was his base case.
+To cut a long story short, he simply suggests the discontinuation of technologies such as nuclear plants and weapons (which he deems hopeless) as he understands that the inevitable risks outweigh the perceived benefits.
 Operator errors are frequent elements of the scrutinised case studies, highlighting how complex interactions of a series of failures can lead to flawed mental models.
 Perrow alludes to a sole possible managerial style to safely run these facilities: a military-shaped organisation, authoritarian and rigidly disciplined.
 However, he claimed that this administration structure would be socially intolerable and unsustainable during peacetime, for industrial civil activities.